meteor/meteor/content/security.md

 );
 ```

-Helmet supports a large number of directives, developers should further customise their CSP based on their needs.
+Helmet supports a large number of directives, users should further customise their CSP based on their needs.
 For more detail please read the following guide: [Content Security Policy](https://helmetjs.github.io/docs/csp/).

 <h3 id="xframeoptions">X-Frame-Options</h3>